flipperdevices/flipperzero-firmware/README.md

 - **Option A:** Use the released/precompiled firmware appropriate (FAP) for your device.
 - **Option B:** Build the firmware yourself using `fbt/ufbt`.
 - Both Installation options require you to be running a dev build of firmware.
 When release gets access to the extra BLE beacon this will change, thank you!
-- If building for UL, RM, or OFW you will need to remove the two icons used in the main menu view.
-Alternatively build using the OFW branch of this repo as I've done this for you already :)
+- If building OFW use the OFW branch of this repo as I've made the required changes (remove icons and add custom reverse_mac script)

 ### Step 2: Obtaining SmartTag Data